Terminal 8, John F Kennedy Airport, New York

 Food and Drink

-Drinks in the Flagship Lounge are self-service – whether you need a soft drink or something stronger.
+With the new merger, drinks in the lounge are a mixture of self-service and bar service – whether you need a soft drink or something stronger.
 There are self-service soda fountains and coffee machines.

 As I noted in my review of the Flagship Lounge in Miami, there are more varieties of beers than one could ever need.
 There is also a good stock of wine.